Guidelines for traveling alone, Part 2: "How to make the best of your time"

 |Taken in Budapest - June 2015

 - Walking tours and pub crawls* are an awesome way to: do something fun; learn about what's more appealing to you so you can plan rest of your trip, as well as possibly meeting other people with same interest that you might end up hanging out with a couple of times!

 - Lookup events / concerts and exhibitions on the local scene Google and Facebook and book things in advance.
 It gives you a peace of mind knowing you have few things that don't require you being with someone.
 Moreover it reduces the risk of you ending up lazy on a couch browsing your phone instead of going out and exploring a city.
 Being on your own, means no one is there to motivate you to go out and you might feel reluctant sometimes and choose to stay in your comfort zone.

-- Out of city tours: Again, very similar to the two previous points, everything is online these days, you can secure a day out of the city where you need not worry about planning or finding transport.
+- Tours: Again, very similar to the two previous points, everything is online these days, you can secure a day out of the city where you need not worry about planning or finding transport.
 Although I would prefer if you did #5 :) It's the age of the internet baby!

-- Tinder: yes Tinder (iOS and Android application)!
+- Tinder (or a similar app): yes Tinder (iOS and Android application)!
 Might be a bit lousy to meet the man or woman of your dreams, but it actually works when it comes to finding nice people who love to show others around their city.
 Even if you're engaged or married, specify this in your bio and just say you're in this city for few days and looking to discover the city through the eyes of locals.
 You might be surprised but few people would actually love to show a tourist around.